Ctri-The-Third/SpaceTraders_dispatcher/blog/week6.md

 * Surveying asteroid fields where ships from either agent are extracting
 * Scanning waypoints & markets
 * Ensuring market data is up to date.

-## NEW ASTEROID BEHAVIOUR
-FOR EXTRACTORS

-* Find asteroids
-* Find markets that can accept goods from the asteroids
-* Map the asteroid_field to its closest market.
-* Find the best asteorid field, and deploy all extractors there.
-* Extract using the most valuable survey (uses galactic average).

-* we should have "spare" extractors go mine precious materials and sell them.

-FOR TRADERS
-* Look at the surveys we actively have from a given asteroid.
-* Look at all the market-places that have one or more items in that survey

-* Calculate the actual value of this survey at that marketplace
-* Calculate the time to travel to that marketplace & number of requests
-* Final value is value / travel time.
-* We need to drain haulers afterwards - looks like they're getting stuck when targets change.
-TODO tonight - drain haulers before bed.